 This technique encrypts the data packets of each devices with separate keys which will prevent the attackers from sniffing the traffic improving privacy and security.

 Brute force attack is a very common attack where the hackers uses a list of a password to attack the network.In WPA3 , brute force prevention mechanism is crated where the user is blocked from the connection to the network after the fixed number of failed attempts. , which makes attacker more difficult to try brute force technique.

 Strong Protection for Weak Passwords

 In WPA2 , the password is considered as weak, when a password is less than 8 digits or if it does not have alpha-numeric and special characters.
 The protection layer of WPA3 provides robust protection for networks even if password is weak.

 That’s all for now.
 If you like this article, then please provide some feedback to us in the comment section.
 You can follow us on social platforms to connect with us.
 Thank You.

 Vanshanu Raj is Computer Science Graduate from College of Engineering Roorkee & a Diploma Holder from Government Polytechnic Dehradun.
 He lives in Dehradun working as a security engineer in a mid sized IT company.
-As he always wants to aware people with Open Source Software & thier uses.
+I Made this site to to aware people with Open Source Software & their uses.